iton0/hookup/README.md

 On the first run, it will create the **.hookup** folder and set the local **core.hooksPath** variable.
 If the **.hookup folder** already exists, only the path variable will be updated.

-The **hooksPath** variable is set as a relative path, ensuring that moving the repository to another location won’t affect the sourcing of the .hookup folder.
+The **hooksPath** variable is set as a relative path, ensuring that moving the repository to another location in the filesystem won’t affect the sourcing of the .hookup folder.

 #### hu add & hu remove